PCI Certification Overview #

-Salesforce is designed to be highly secure, but also to deliver flexibility for you to implement your own security design to meet the needs of your organization.
-Salesforce therefore has a large number of security features that Salesforce System Administrators need to configure to support their organization’s PCI controls.
-Here are several of the more common ones, but for complete details we recommend reviewing Salesforce’s security documentation directly, especially the Security Implementation Guide.
+Salesforce is designed to be highly secure but also to deliver flexibility for you to implement your own security design to meet the needs of your organization.
+Salesforce, therefore, has many security features that Salesforce System Administrators need to configure to support their organization’s PCI controls.
+Here are several of the more common ones, but for complete details, we recommend reviewing Salesforce’s security documentation directly, especially the Security Implementation Guide.

-Salesforce gives you a number of capabilities to control the security of your users passwords, such as the level of complexity required for your passwords, and specifying an amount of time before users’ passwords expire.
-Salesforce’s default security already addresses a portion PCI compliance requirement 2, since there are no default passwords.
-Initial passwords are always uniquely generated and there are default minimums for password length and character requirements.
+Salesforce gives you a number of capabilities to control the security of your users’ passwords, such as the level of complexity required for your passwords and specifying an amount of time before users’ passwords expire.
+Salesforce’s default security already addresses a portion of PCI compliance requirement 2 since there are no default passwords.
+Initial passwords are always uniquely generated, with default minimums for password length and character requirements.

-Choosing which data in Salesforce your users or groups / types of users have access to is one of the most important aspects of data security.
+Choosing which data in Salesforce your users or groups/types of users can access is one of the most important aspects of data security.
 Salesforce delivers more in this area than perhaps any other system of its kind, with a layered approach to security where you have a large amount of flexibility and the ability to control data access on a very granular level.
 There are 3 basic areas that control data access in Salesforce:

 - Permission Sets and Profiles control the objects and features that users can access